cdapio/coopr/docs/docs/source/rest/clusters.rst

  /clusters

 The request body must contain name, numMachines, and clusterTemplate.
 Optionally, it can contain imagetype, hardwaretype, provider, providerFields, services, initialLeaseDuration, dnsSuffix, and config.
 If the user specifies any optional value, it will override the corresponding default value in the cluster template.
+Trying to create a cluster that would violate the tenant quotas will result in a failure.

 POST Parameters
 ^^^^^^^^^^^^^^^^